Branding 101 – How to Create a Visual Brand Identity

 Typography

 Fonts speak to your audience on a deeper level than words, so the fonts you choose can influence a client’s opinion of you.
 It’s up to you if you choose serif or non-serif fonts.
-However, make sure to choose no more than 3 typefaces, with at least two being of the same family, and optionally one contrasting (an accent font – fun, creative or quirky).
+However, make sure to choose no more than 3 typefaces, with at least two being of the same family and optionally one contrasting (an accent font – fun, creative, or quirky).
 Just stay away from Comic Sans!

-Moreover, your target audience may influence the fonts you choose (“old” typefaces like Jenson and Palatino, or “human” typefaces like Myriad and Verdana).
-Also keep in mind that some typography trends come and go – make sure to pick one that will last for years.
+Moreover, your target audience may influence the fonts you choose (“old” typefaces like Jenson and Palatino or “human” typefaces like Myriad and Verdana).
+Also, keep in mind that some typography trends come and go – make sure to pick one that will last for years.

 Imagery Styles

 You don’t necessarily need to have photos on all the pages of your website or all print materials.
-But if you want to, decide on a particular image style to suit your brand voice, logo and color palette.
+But if you want to, decide on a particular image style to suit your brand voice, logo, and color palette.
 Is it better to use drawings, vector images, realistic photos, or another type of image?

 Icons should also be consistent with your visual brand identity.
 Furthermore, if you have regular content to post in photos, do you have a template for those photos?
 The same applies to videos.

-Brand Identity Guide
+Brand Identity Guide: Conclusion

 Need more inspiration for your branding efforts?
 Check out how to rebrand your social media profiles and how to express your brand on social media.